AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/asset_editing.md

 This makes defining new assets used **only** for editor purpose super easy (ex: scatter brush).
 Obviously, if you want to define a new type of asset that needs to be available on the runtime side of Stingray you will need to create a runtime plugin containing a compiler extension for it.

-For information on how to define new assets type so they are properly displayed in the ~{Asset Browser}~ (ex: icons, categories) please refer to ~{Register a custom asset type}.
+For information on how to define new assets type so they are properly displayed in the ~{Asset Browser}~ (ex: icons, categories) please refer to ~{Register a custom asset type}~.

 ## Type file specification and mounting